taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [gorilla](https://github.com/shishirpatil/gorilla) - Gorilla: A store for APIs for LLMs.
  * [sudolang-llm-support](https://github.com/paralleldrive/sudolang-llm-support) - SudoLang LLM Support for VSCode
  * [azure-search-openai-demo](https://github.com/azure-samples/azure-search-openai-demo) - A sample app for the Retrieval-Augmented Generation pattern running in Azure, using Azure Cognitive Search for retrieval and Azure OpenAI large language models  to power ChatGPT-style and Q&A experiences.
+ * [infiniteGPT](https://github.com/emmethalm/infinitegpt) - InfiniteGPT is a Python script that lets you input an unlimited size text into the OpenAI API.
+No more tedious copy & pasting.
+Long live multithreading!
+ * [ToolBench](https://github.com/openbmb/toolbench) - An open platform for training, serving, and evaluating large language model for tool learning.

 |Name|GitHub Stars|Language|License|